quangsang52sh/pyMigSim/README.md

 # pyMigSim
-The DivMigrate simulation in Python (`pyMigSim`) runs `10,000` replications to select the highest values, employing cosine distance calculation.
-The method computes the cosine distance between two vectors in space using the SciPy module in Python. <br/>
+The DivMigrate simulation in Python (`pyMigSim`) runs `1,000-10,000` replications to select the highest values, employing cosine distance calculation.
+The method computes the cosine distance between two vectors in 3D spatial using the SciPy module in Python. <br/>
 To run the simulation: <br/>
 - Execute migration using DivMigrate in RStudio (`python pyDivMigSim.py <R_script> <genpop_file> <method [nm|d|g]> <simulation>`)
-- Determine the highest value of the simulation number using cosine distance (`python cosine_DivMigrate.py <method [nm|d|g]> <simulation>`)
+- Determine the highest value of the simulation number using cosine distance and selecting all the candidate's simulation running (`python SIMcos_DivMigrate.py <method [nm|d|g]> <simulation>`)
 - Compute statistics of `OLS (Ordinary least-squares)` for all the best simulations to select the optimal one